Title: Musicologist (Retired), Emeritus Professor

 Marilynn J. Smiley, PhD, Emeritus Professor of the State University of New York at Oswego, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Musicology.

 Dr. Smiley retired in 2014 after 40 years with the title of distinguished teaching professor at SUNY Oswego, the culmination of 60 years of musical education.
-She continues to be a part of the Oswego musical community as president of the board of directors of the Oswego Opera Theatre, and holds a seat on the boards of the Oswego Orchestra Society and the Penfield Library Associates.
-Dr. Smiley has been a prolific educator and civic contributor, notably assuming many positions with the New York and Oswego members of the American Association of University Women.
+She continues to be a part of the Oswego musical community as president of the board of directors of the Oswego Opera Theater.
+Dr. Smiley has been a prolific educator and civic contributor, notably assuming many positions in the American Association of University Women at both the state and local levels, and is currently serving as co-president of the Oswego Branch since 2007.

-Born to Orla Raymond and Mary Jane Smiley in Columbia City, Indiana, Dr. Smiley was a state scholar of Ball State University, and entered teaching as a public school music teacher in Logansport, Indiana.
-She further matriculated toward a MusM from Northwestern University, and in 1959 was certified by the Ecoles d’Art Americaines in Fontainebleau, France.
-In 1961, she joined the faculty music department of SUNY Oswego while continuing to study as a graduate scholar and Delta Kappa Gamma scholar of the University of Illinois.
-In 1970, Dr. Smiley earned a PhD, and four years later was named distinguished teaching professor, followed by the role of chairman of her department.
+Born to Orla Raymond and Mary Jane Smiley in Columbia City, Indiana, Dr. Smiley was a state scholar of Ball State University, where she received her BS degree in 1954, and entered teaching as a public school music teacher in Logansport, Indiana.
+She further matriculated toward a MM in 1958 from Northwestern University, and in 1959 was certified by the Ecoles d’Art Americaines in Fontainebleau, France.
+In 1961, she joined the faculty music department of SUNY Oswego while continuing to study as a graduate scholar and Delta Kappa Gamma scholar at the University of Illinois.
+In 1970, Dr. Smiley earned a PhD in musicology and four years later was named distinguished teaching professor, followed by the role of chairman of her department from 1976 to 1981.
+During the 1972 spring semester, she taught in the study abroad program in Pisa, Italy.

 Contact Dr. Smiley